healxlm/2025/content/post/CFP.md

 # Submission instructions

 Authors are invited to submit full papers that are unpublished and not under review elsewhere.
+All submissions will undergo a peer-review process by Program Commitee members in a single blind fashion.

+All accepted papers will be published as part of the PerCom satellite events proceedings.
+Proceedings will be published by the IEEE and available online through IEEE Digital Library.

+**Important**: each accepted paper requires a full PerCom registration and at least one author attending the workshop to present it (no registration is available for workshops only)

 ### Paper format

 * Workshop papers are to be no more than 6 pages (overall, i.e. including references)
 * FORMAT: [IEEE template](https://www.ieee.org/conferences/publishing/templates.html), 10 pt, 2-column format (same template as the main conference)
-* All submissions will undergo a peer-review process by Technical Commitee members
-* All accepted papers will be published as part of the PerCom satellite events proceedings.
-Proceedings will be published by the IEEE and available online through IEEE Digital Library
-* Papers can be submitted via EDAS at [link](www.example.com)
+* Papers can be submitted via EDAS (*the link for the submission will be announced shortly*)
-* Each accepted workshop paper requires a full PerCom registration (no registration is available for workshops only)